tp1de/ioBroker.ems-esp/README.md

 * update efficience calculation to support external sensor for return temperature
 * when 3 state fields are empty then standard fields are used.
 * when state field(s) are filled, than this state(s) are used - e.g. own sensor for return temp
+* coorect error processing when no ems-esp devices found

 ### 1.29.0 (2023-03-08)
 * update dependencies